Store credit cards are a big deal during the holiday shopping season.

 For example, Target gives you a 5% discount at the register if you use your Target REDcard.
 Considering that some Targets offer an entire grocery store, that 5% discount ends up being the best grocery rewards rate among store and non-store credit cards.

 The same goes for purchases made with the Walmart store credit card.
-You get 3% back on purchases you make at Walmart stores and their website.
-Since Walmarts often include a grocery section, the 3% rewards rate is still among the best in the store and non-store credit card genres.
+You get 3% back on purchases you make at Walmart stores and their website, and on Grocery Pickup purchases.

 The Cons of Owning a Store Credit Card

-More than half of the store cards we’ve researched have APRs higher than 23%.
+More than half of the store cards we’ve researched have single APRs higher than 23%.
 The Target REDcard is a good example of this.
-No matter what your credit scores are, your APR will be 23.90%.
-As a contrast, the Chase Freedom Unlimited has a low APR of 15.99%.
+No matter what your credit scores are, your APR will be 24.90%.
+As a contrast, the Chase Freedom Unlimited has a low APR of 16.99%.

 Many store cards use something called “deferred interest” when they make zero-interest offers.
 What this means is that they’ll give you 0% on your purchases for, say, six months.